Skip to main content

 Country

 Banjima Country is in the central Pilbara region of Western Australia and covers more than 1 million hectares of land.
 The Banjima People continue to have a strong bond to this ancient landscape and the unique places within it.
-The majority of our Banjima community now live across Western Australia, from Perth to the Pilbara’s regional centres of Karratha, Roebourne, Onslow, Broome and Port Hedland, and in several remote Pilbara communities such as Youngaleena, Wakathuni, Peedamulla and Wirrilimarra.
+The majority of our Banjima community now live across Western Australia, from Perth to the Pilbara’s regional centres of Karratha, Roebourne, Onslow, Broome and Port Hedland, and in several remote Pilbara communities such as Youngaleena, Wirrilimarra, Wakathuni, Peedamulla, Bidiltha and Bardulanha.

 blog